samn/mongo-long-running-query-check/README.md

     --max-query-duration-seconds=MAX_QUERY_DURATION_SECONDS
-                            Queries that have been running for at least this many seconds will be reported (default = 120)
+                            Queries that have been running for at least this many seconds will be reported (default = 120) --username=USERNAME   The username used to authenticate with mongo --password=PASSWORD   The password used to authenticate with mongo

 ### riemann-sumd config